Skip to main content

 PAN, WAN, MAN, LAN, CAN - what is up with all these rhyming words?
-As much as I would love to have a walk down memory lane and make a right at Kindergarten Avenue, these are actual names - well, acronyms, - for the types of networks that exist today.
-These networks are like nesting dolls.
-PANs can be found in LANs, LANs make up our WANs, and there is more in between.
+As fun it us to relive kindergarten, these are acronyms for the types of networks that exist today.
+Think of them as digital nesting dolls: PANs can be found in LANs, LANs make up our WANs, and there is more in between.
 Let's take a closer look at these networking nesting dolls.

 Personal Area Networks (PANs)

 Have you ever grown frustrated at how your Bluetooth headphones seem to take forever to pair to your phone?
 Do you use a wired mouse or a wireless mouse with your desktop?
-Do you use your smartphone for payment by "tapping" it?
+Do you "tap to pay"?
 These are examples of personal area networks.

-Other than being small, PANs do not consume as much energy as the other types of networks.
+Other than being small, devices in a PAN do not consume as much energy as the other types of networks.
 Smart home devices, such as thermostats or door locks, do not consume much power, using other wireless methods such as Zigbee or Z-Wave.
 Some of these devices are even powered by a battery.

-As being small means less space taken up, that is also a PAN's weakness.
-Have you ever had your earbuds in and as you walk out the house without, the sounds become garbled?
-Bluetooth has a distance limitation - 30 feet.
-Depending on the connection method, data transfer can also be slow.
+Its range is a double-edged sword.
+Have you ever had your earbuds in and as you walk out the house, the sound becomes garbled?
+Bluetooth has a distance limitation, 30 feet.
+Data transfer speeds vary, depending on the connection type.
 You can use an Ethernet cable between your computer to a printer, but sending a file over Bluetooth is significantly slower.
 When you tap your phone to make a transaction, it is more fitting because it is quick and short-range.
 If you are looking for speed, look at the next nesting doll.

 Local Area Networks (LANs)